Chahar feels "good" answering "that critic", earns praise from Natl head coach Shastri | Sports-Games

 ''Proven fact.
 Genuine swing both ways with control can undo the best.
 Super variations.
 Brilliant,'' Shastri tweeted.

-''Expectations are high here and you have to perform in every game. so this is for that man, who made the comment, if I would not have played, this performance might have not come,'' Chahal told IPL's official wesite.
+''Expectations are high here and you have to perform in every game. so this is for that man, who made the comment, if I would not have played, this performance might have not come,'' Chahar told IPL's official website.
 Chahar, on his part, admitted that the help off the pitch was advantageous for him.

 ''Looking at today's wicket and today's performance, I must say that Wankhede is my favourite ground because you get help in the starting (from the pitch),'' Chahar told IPL's official website.